• Skip to primary navigation

 • Tweet

-Jump to Recipe Print Recipe
+Jump to Recipe Jump to Video Print Recipe

 Mediterranean chickpea salad served in a bowl on the table.

 When I want to make a simple side salad or an entree salad, my first choice is always Mediterranean flavors.
 However, I love this Mediterranean salad with chickpeas loaded with fresh herbs, vegetables, and a simple dressing.
 Even though Mediterranean salad recipes vary with ingredients, the core flavors make or break a salad.
-But, something unique about this Mediterranean chickpea salad recipe is it's made with chickpeas and an array of vegetables yet doesn't contain lettuce.
+But something unique about this vegan Mediterranean chickpea salad recipe is it's made with chickpeas and an array of vegetables yet doesn't contain lettuce.

 Jump to: